Stepa Stepanović: Ministry and preparations for the Balkan Wars

 Stepa Stepanović was elevated to the rank of general on 29 June 1907, but stayed as commander of the Šumadija divisional area.
-Nikola Pašić formed a new government on 12 April 1908 and Stepanović became the Minister of Defense.
+Nikola Pašić formed a new government on 12 April 1908 and Stepanović became the Minister of Army.
 During his mandate, he tried to modernize the military and to remodel old Mauser rifles.
 He also had new artillery be bought from France and supplied to the Serbian Army.
-When the army attempted to order machine guns, Stepanović took a different, more conservative approach, as Colonel Vlajić, who worked in Stepanović’s cabinet, wrote:
+When the army attempted to order machine guns, Stepanović took a different, more conservative approach, as Colonel Vlajić, who worked in Stepanović's cabinet, wrote:

 In October 1908, after the annexation of Bosnia by Austria-Hungary, massive protests erupted in Serbia and Montenegro.
 Large numbers of citizens demanded that war be declared against the Austria-Hungarians.
 Stepanović responded by warning that the country and the army were not ready for war, and that both needed to undertake great amounts of diplomatic, financial and military training.
 His statements provoked a great amount of criticism from many sides, even in the Serbian press.
-Consequently, he was dismissed as Minister of Defense and became a minister without portfolio at the beginning of 1909.
+Consequently, he was dismissed as Minister of Army and became a minister without portfolio at the beginning of 1909.
 Later that year, he actively assisted Putnik in preparing the Serbian Army for a future war.
 At the beginning of 1910, Stepanović became commander of the Morava divisional area and undertook the task of preparing the division for armed combat.

-At the beginning of March 1911, Stepanović became Minister of Defense again.
+At the beginning of March 1911, Stepanović became Minister of Army again.
 Soon after, Prince Aleksandar Karađorđević became suspicious of Stepanović, whom he believed to be a sympathizer of commander Dragutin Dimitrijević Apis, the leader of the May Overthrow who was said to have wanted a foreign monarch on the Serbian throne.
 Consequently, the prince rushed to Stepanović and requested that Apis and General Staff major Milovan Milovanović Pilac be transferred from Belgrade.
 Stepanović responded by saying that he would mention it to the King Peter and allow him to decide whether the two men should be transferred.
 The prince then unsuccessfully offered his resignation to King Peter.

-When Stepanović became Minister of Defense for the second time, the government of Serbia realized that the Great Powers intended to divide the Balkan and that the Christian population of the Ottoman Empire was on the verge of rebellion.
+When Stepanović became Minister of Army for the second time, the government of Serbia realized that the Great Powers intended to divide the Balkan and that the Christian population of the Ottoman Empire was on the verge of rebellion.
 During his term, Serbia signed several defense agreements with other Balkan countries and created the Balkan League.
 Stepanović, alongside General Radomir Putnik and Colonel Živojin Mišić, developed plans for mobilization, concentration and strategic development of the Serbian Army for a war against Turkey.
 In the fall of 1912, the government of Milovan Milovanović resigned after his death and when Marko Trifković formed a new government, Putnik became the new Minister of Defense.